Yoast and your privacy (GDPR)

 You have the right to inspect the data we store.
 On request, we will give you a complete overview of personal data we have of you, and copies as we have them.
 If you then see errors in that data, we will happily correct it.
 (Unpaid invoices do not count as errors.
 Just kidding.)

 As mentioned before, you also have the right to be forgotten.
 You have the right to have us remove your personal data from our records.
 We will, of course, act appropriately on your request.
 But please note that, under the GDPR, we are allowed to keep the data we need to do our work.
 So if you, for instance, have an active Yoast plugin and want support, we are allowed to store your name, email address and the like for that purpose.
 The same goes for your invoice: tax regulations require us to store these for at least seven years after your purchase.
 But that just goes for the invoice data itself.
 Other data we will delete as soon as we no longer need it.

 When the personal data in question is from your employees or customers, then they have these rights and you are responsible for ensuring they can exercise them.
 Tell us beforehand, so we can conclude a data processing agreement to figure out the best way of working here.
 Do not send us other people’s personal data without a data processing agreement in place.

-Needless to say that this page will be adjusted after every step we take in the process of becoming a 100 percent GDPR compliant, now and after May 25, 2018, if anything changes in the GDPR rulings.
+Needless to say that this page will be adjusted after every step we take in the process of GDPR compliance, for instance, if anything changes in the GDPR rulings.
 Any questions about the GDPR can be sent to us via our contact page.